The Sound of the 1980s - How Image, Technology, and Global Pop Changed Music

 You'll explore:

-• Black Innovation - Prince and Public Enemy rewriting rhythm, production, and authorship
+• Black Innovation - Prince, Janet Jackson, Run-D.M.C., and Public Enemy reshaping the

 The Real Story

-The most important 80s innovations weren't just synthesizers or shoulder pads.
+The most important 80s innovations were not just synthesizers, videos, or fashion.

 And that skill never left.